-N 380G.
+N 380G, 480G.
 Advanced Psychiatric and Mental Health Nursing I: Clinical.

 A precepted, clinical environment in which to apply knowledge related to biological and psychosocial theories, pharmacology, health promotion, and ethics to patients and families with common psychiatric and behavioral disorders.
 Emphasis is placed on role development using standardized procedures and tools that assist in diagnosis, treatment, and developing beginning-level therapy skills in multiple modalities.
-Twelve laboratory hours a week for one semester.
-Offered on the lettergrade basis only.
-Prerequisite: Graduate standing in the School of Nursing, and consent of instructor or one of the following: Nursing 380D, concurrent enrollment in Nursing 380F, credit or registration for Nursing 180C.
+For each semester hour of credit earned, four laboratory hours a week for one semester.
+Offered on the letter-grade basis only.
+Prerequisite: Graduate standing in the School of Nursing, and consent of instructor or concurrent enrollment in Nursing 380F.

-N 280H.
-Advanced Psychiatric-Mental Health Nursing II.
+N 280H, 380H.
+Advanced Psychiatric-Mental Health Nursing

 In-depth focus on the role of the family psychiatric and mental health nurse practitioner using theoretical bases for care of complex psychiatric and mental health patients with psychopathology in a variety of settings across the life span.
 Students integrate various biological and psychosocial theories with psychopharmacology, health promotion, and ethical decision-making to develop culturally sensitive care.
 Emphasizes evidenced-based practices, recommended practices and treatment protocols, ethical decision making, and critical thinking strategies that are integral to the role of the family psychiatric and mental health nurse practitioner.
-Two lecture hours per week for one semester.
+For each hour of credit earned, one lecture hour a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing in the School of Nursing; and Nursing 380F and 380G, and concurrent enrollment in Nursing 480J, or consent of instructor.
+Prerequisite: Graduate standing in the School of Nursing; and Nursing 380F and 380G. and concurrent enrollment in Nursing 480J, or consent of instructor.